∗ ∗ ∗

 One last thing, Wannabe Mentor.
 As I mention in almost every column, being mindful about D&I will only help you build a stronger company in general.
 It’s not just URMs that are carefully evaluating you and asking questions in proxy.
 By learning to be curious and not take questions from candidates at face value, you’re actually improving your own ability to close the right people.

-So even if it’s a challenge, being able to invest in now as a 12-person team gives you so many advantages.
+So even if it’s a challenge, being able to invest in better hiring now as a 12-person team gives you so many advantages.
 I promise that these foundations will help you so much, in working towards a workplace that’s inclusive and fulfilling for all.

 Image by Rachel Pfuetzner on Unsplash